smartcontractkit/chainlink-testing-framework/config/README.md

 new_network = ["ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"]
 ```

-It not only stores the configuration of selected networks and RPC endpoints and wallet keys, but via `Default()` method provides a way to read from env var `BASE64_NETWORK_CONFIG` a base64-ed configuration of RPC endpoints and wallet keys.
-This could prove useful in the CI, where we could store as a secret a default configuration of stable endpoints, so that when we run a test job all that we have to provide is the network name and nothing more as it's pretty tedious, especially for on-demand jobs, to have to pass the whole RPC/wallet configuration every time you run it.

 If in your product config you want to support case-insensitive network names and map keys remember to run `NetworkConfig.UpperCaseNetworkNames()` on your config before using it.

 ## Providing custom values in the CI